 Our Children feel valued and associate positive feelings with school and learning; benefit socially from interacting with new adults in a familiar setting; form a unique connection with parents because of the meaningful, first educational experience they share.

-Our Program benefits as extra adult help supports teachers in planning and executing educational objectives more efficiently; is enriched by the expertise of family members who share their jobs or interests with us in “special visits;” thrives due to the dedication, the input and the hard work of the ANS Parent Board of Directors and the other jobs undertaken by parent volunteers in the school.
+Our Program benefits as extra adult help supports teachers in planning and executing educational objectives more efficiently; is enriched by the expertise of family members who share their jobs or interests with us in “special visits;” thrives due to the dedication, the input and the hard work of the ANS Parent Board of Trustees and the other jobs undertaken by parent volunteers in the school.

 Participation Hours In the cooperative spirit and to enhance the programs, experiences and events at ANS, we require a minimum participation commitment of four hours per year from each member family.
 Your commitment may be fulfilled by working at one or more events such as a social event, the major annual fundraiser, or school-wide clean-up, by volunteering to make play dough for the classes, or in a host of other ways in school or at home.
 You are also free to come up with your own ideas of ways you might best serve ANS.
 Families sign up for their parent commitment choice at the parent meeting in September.